 - 1. Payment is required in ADVANCE by MONTHLY STANDING ORDER on the 1^{st} of each month to ease pressure at a busy time for both staff and parents.
 Any money owing to you will be refunded by bank transfer unless your payments have been made with Childcare Vouchers or Taxfree childcare then these solely will be returned to your provider as tax implications apply. - 2.
 A place offer letter will be sent to you confirming your child's place, requesting a deposit and registration fee.
 Please note that this cannot be paid by Childcare Vouchers or Tax-Free Childcare.
 A standing order form will then be sent for your completion once we have received your deposit for a place, or you can set up payments via online banking.
 This will come into operation from the 1st day that your child starts at the nursery. - 3.
 In the event of a cheque being represented or returned by your bank, a charge of £20 will be made to cover the bank charges for each representation and/or final return - 4.
 ARREARS in excess of two weeks may result in your child's place being offered to another child on the waiting list, unless there are exceptional circumstances which have previously been discussed with the Nursery Manager.
 The Nursery reserves the right to refuse admission to any child whose fees are in arrears of two weeks. - 5.
 A SURCHARGE of £15.00 per 15 minutes (or part of 15 minutes) per child will be levied if children are collected outside the nursery hours after 6pm, or after 1pm in the event that a child attends for a half day finishing at 1pm. - 6.
 A DISCOUNT of 15% of the fees off the oldest child is available when two children from the same family are attending the nursery at the same time on a FULL TIME or a PART TIME basis. - 7.
-Fees decrease at aged two years old (For information regarding funding for 2, 3 & 4 year olds, please speak to the nursery manager or our Accounts department).
-For parents paying monthly this will take effect from the FIRST DAY OF THE MONTH FOLLOWING their birthday and if parents are paying weekly, this will take effect from the FIRST MONDAY following the change of age. - 9.
+If fees are due to change due to a child's age and you do not receive Childcare funding, the change in fees will take effect from the FIRST DAY OF THE MONTH FOLLOWING their birthday.
+If you are eligible for Childcare funding and fees are due to change due to a child's age, Fees will change from the TERM FOLLOWING the child's birthday.
+This is in line with allocation of funding. - 9.
 FEES WILL NOT BE REFUNDED in the event of cancellation, missed days or sessions or any parts of the week your child may be absent as staffing and running costs still have to be met.
 This includes if the nursery has to close due to unforeseen circumstances for example, inclement weather which may affect our staffing ratios.